 Okay, that's not an entirely fair assessment, because programming in and of itself is heavy lifting.
 What's more, as Danny Thompson wisely says, being able to put your problem into searchable terms is key.

-It's 2020, and things are sad and scary right now, but if a good opportunity comes your way, shoot your shot!
+It's 2020, and things are sad and scary right now, but if a good opportunity comes your way, grab it with both hands!